-It has been nearly 2 years since we visited the Philippines, one of the best destinations in Southeast Asia, and we just can’t wait to get back there.
-The country is known as one of the best diving destinations in the world, as well as being home to some of the most breathtaking beaches and islands you’ll ever see.
-Volcanoes, thick jungles and roaring waterfalls all help create a real adventure experience, combined with a sense of discovering a lost paradise.
+Southeast Asia is overflowing with natural beauty, exotic food, and fascinating cultures and one of our favorite countries is the Philippines.
+But what are the best destinations in the Philippines?
+The country is known for incredible diving and snorkeling as well as being home to some of the most breathtaking beaches and islands you’ll ever see.
+Volcanoes, lush jungles, roaring waterfalls, and awe-inspiring rice terraces all help create an unparalleled adventure experience, combined with a sense of discovering a lost paradise.

 There are literally thousands of different islands you can go to, some of which have been named as the best islands in the world.
 So, it becomes quite hard to see and do everything if you can only afford to spend a limited amount of time there.
-With that in mind, we decided to create this list of the absolute best destinations in the Philippines, so you can make sure you use your time well.
+With that in mind, we have created this list of the best Philippines tourist attractions to help you plan where to spend your time well.

 Before we begin with the actual list, a quick overview is needed to help provide some context as to why we made the choices we did.
 We tried to keep the list as diverse as possible, so we can offer something for everyone.
 The best thing about the Philippines is that each island has its own special character and offers a completely unique experience.
-Some of these places might be better for couples, while other are much more child friendly for example.
+Some of these places might be better for couples, while others are much more child-friendly for example.

 If you are short on time and really don’t want to make any mistakes with planning your itinerary, consider finding a travel specialist to assist you with it.
 Since there are so many different places to choose from, and transfers between islands is a bit of a hassle, it becomes increasingly important to plan your trip correctly.
-There’s only 1 local travel agency offering help with building custom holiday plans, but there are also many international agencies who do just that.
+In fact, as soon as you have your itinerary set it’s a good idea to book land and sea transportation tickets online.

 Out of all the different stunning destinations to go to, Palawan is definitely the crown jewel.
 This large island is called “the last frontier of the Philippines” for a reason, as it offers the perfect combination between raw nature and luxurious accommodation and tours.
 Palawan has been voted best island in the world for 3 years running now, by countless online travel magazines.